10 Day Tour from 31 March – 9 April 2022

 - Shotover Jet

-After a free morning we’ll drive through to Arrowtown for lunch and a walking tour through this quaint old gold mining town.
+After lunch we’ll depart for Arrowtown and spend free time walking through this quaint old gold mining town and exploring the old Chinese settlement.
 Late this afternoon we have a treat in store in Arrowtown (I’m not telling!)

 Day 5 : Cardrona/Wanaka

-Established in 1863, the Cardrona Hotel is one of New Zealand’s oldest hotels and is one of only two remaining buildings from the Cardrona Valley gold rush era.
+The Cardrona Hotel was established in 1863 and is one of New Zealand’s oldest hotels.
+It is one of only two remaining buildings from the Cardrona Valley gold rush era.
 In its hey-day Cardrona was a prosperous settlement and significant commercial hub for the area.
 During this period, the hotel – one of four in the township – offered accommodation, livery services and an accommodation stop for itinerant travellers.
 The historic hotel facade is representative of this now vanished town and is an important part of New Zealand’s history.

 Dinner is own arrangements.
-We will head into town and find somewhere together – if you wish.
+We will head into town and find a restaurant together for those who wish.

 Accommodation is at Edgewater Lake Wanaka for 2 nights including breakfast.